 Subject Access Rights

 The UK General Data Protection Regulation ordinarily provides individuals with rights concerning their personal information, such as the right to request a copy of information held by the organisation that has processed it.
 Those rights do not apply where your personal data is processed by the judiciary exercising judicial functions.

 If you wish to obtain access to personal information processed by the judiciary exercising judicial functions you may be able to do so under provisions set out in rules of court, such as the Civil Procedure Rules, Family Procedure Rules, Criminal Procedure Rules or relevant Tribunal Procedure Rules.
-You should refer to those rules or to information provided by Her Majesty’s Courts and Tribunals Service.
+You should refer to those rules or to information provided by His Majesty’s Courts and Tribunals Service.

 Further Information about Data Protection